kawright/kris-wright-reads/notes/foucault_histsex1.md

 - [6] Sex is repressed as such because of its incompatibility with the intensity of subjugation required of capitalism.

+---

 <!-- FOOTNOTES -->

 [^1]: Transfiguration here likely refers to the biblical transfiguration.
-That is to say, sexuality was to become under liturgical purview.
+That is to say, sexuality was to come under liturgical purview.